MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Deployment/Volume-License.md

    - `ImageVersion : 10.0.19044.2905` _or later_</br>
    - `Current Edition : EnterpriseS`

-::: zone-end

-:::zone pivot="windows11,windows10"

-1. **Install a product key**</br>
-   In this step you use the command line utility `slmgr.vbs /ipk` to install a product key associated with your desired activation model.

-::: zone-end

-:::zone pivot="windows11"

-1. **Install a product key**</br>
-   By default Windows 11 IoT Enterprise LTSC 2024 is configured to automatically activation using an on-premises key management service (KMS).
-You don't need to install a product key if you plan to keep the device in an environment where it can reach the KMS server regularly.

-   Skip the following step if you don't intend to use MAK activation.

-   - **Multiple Activation Key (MAK)**</br>
-     In this step you use the command line utility `slmgr.vbs /ipk` to install a Multiple Activation Key that you acquired through the Volume License Service Center.</br>

-      ```cmd
-      slmgr /ipk XXXXX-XXXXX-XXXXX-XXXXX-XXXXX
-      ```

-      Where XXXXX-XXXXX-XXXXX-XXXXX-XXXXX is your Multiple Activation Key (MAK)

-::: zone-end

-:::zone pivot="windows10"

 1. **Install a product key**</br>
    In this step you use the command line utility `slmgr.vbs /ipk` to install a product key associated with your desired activation model.